 - Organizational norms: Comparing metrics of certain employee groups (departments, sectoral or demographic groups) to overall organizational metrics, in both central tendency and variation.

 - Metrics associations: Exploring correlations, and inferring relations by Regression and other statistical models.

 2. Visualization – Foundation of Discussion

 The most important benefit of survey results visualization is access to complex findings in a simple and “digestible” manner.
-Rather than simplifying issues, the visualization presented in a findings report, enables more powerful demonstration of relations between different variables and metrics.
+Rather than simplifying issues, the visualization presented in a findings report enables a more powerful demonstration of relations between different variables and metrics.
 A visual presentation of survey findings encourages the audience to compare results, and notice trends and patterns using the eyes, and think about the meanings.
 This is the best way to “tell the story”, to create an impact, and start a debate.
 Visualization may include charts, perceptual maps, and a combination of qualitative and quantitative results (“info-graphics”).